-Make this process slightly less painful.
+Make the process of relocating slightly less painful.

 1. Get Your Medical Records